jasmina-dzurlic/Kassemble/proposal.md

 # Kassemble

-`kassemble`: assemble extracted k-mers into denovo contigs to map the location in a genome.\
+`kassemble` assembles extracted k-mers into denovo contigs to map the location in a genome.\

 ### Utility of proposal
 My program will assemble reference-free genome wide associations (GWAS) with a k-mer based approach.
 For the class project, I will build the `kassemble` module that will assemble unique k-mers into denovo contigs in order to map the location of genetic variants detected.

 ### Data sources and input
-My program...
+`kassemble` will use genomic data in a .fastq format and phenotype data in a .csv format.

 ### User interaction and output
-My program...

-### Related tools
 My program...